 To participate on at least 75% of the total number of lessons is a prerequisite of getting the signature.
-(One absence from the lectures and two absences from the practices is the maximum number permitted.)
-The student can make up for the absences in practices held at other times elsewhere.
 Doctor's certificate is required to justify absence from the lessons and the exam.

 Exam type: semi-final

 Sign up for the exam: through the Neptun system.